Things you need to know before getting a root canal

 How is a root canal performed?

 To begin with, you must always go to a certified and verified dental specialist.
 The process would start by making the area numb by injecting anesthesia into the root of your tooth.
 You would feel a slight pinch and sometimes a little pain as well.
-Once the area around your infected tooth is numb, your endodontist would wrap the rest of the area in a rubber or plastic sheet to keep it clean and dry during the procedure.
-The process might involve the use of tools such as a drill to clear away the affected area.
+Once the area around your infected tooth is numb, your endodontist will wrap the rest in a rubber or plastic sheet to keep it clean and dry during the procedure.
+The process might involve using a drill to clear the affected area.
 Then, an antimicrobial material might be placed within the pulp to kill bacteria.

-After cleaning, your dentist would irrigate the root with a lot of water to remove any residues of the infected pulp.
-Once he has removed all the infected pulp, he would create an impression of your tooth for making the crown.
-Then you would be cleaned thoroughly and asked to come after a few days to get the crown fixed once it has been developed.
-Your endodontist would place your crown over the infected tooth in your next visit to provide strength and normal functionality.
+After cleaning, your dentist would rinse the root with a lot of water to remove any residues of the infected pulp.
+Once he has removed all the infected pulp, he will create an impression of your tooth for making the crown.
+Then, you would be cleaned thoroughly and asked to come after a few days to get the height fixed once it has been developed.
+In your next visit, your endodontist will place your crown over the infected tooth oto provide strength and normal functionality.
 A good dental specialist would follow all the steps properly.

 Will it hurt?

-An experienced endodontist would make sure that your feel the least pain during any part of the procedure.
-Though, after the procedure, you might feel soreness around the area.
-But the pain would be bearable and under control and would not require any pain killers.
+An experienced endodontist would ensure you feel the least pain during any part of the procedure.
+However, after the process, you might feel soreness around the area.
+However, the pain would be bearable and under control and would not require any painkillers.

 How successful is the procedure?

-Over the years, it has been proved that root canal is one of the most effective and successful procedures to treat and remove the damaged tooth.
-Its alternate is tooth extraction, which for many is extremely painful and expensive.
-Tooth extraction must be performed only when there is no scope for treatment and the tooth has gone rotten.
-Hence, the best treatment is root canal.
+Over the years, it has been proved that a root canal is one of the most effective and successful procedures to treat and remove a damaged tooth.
+Its alternative is tooth extraction, whichis extremely painful and expensive for many for many.
+Tooth extraction must be performed only when there is no scope for treatment, and the tooth has gone rotten.
+Hence, the best treatment is a root canal.